metrixmedia/DrunkCatBot/README.md

 ### Update v11.2021 : We no longer maintain Repl.it version (not very powerful to the bot needs), but it still can be compatible with few adjustments.

 ### Update v17.11.2021 : Music cog is not broken anymore, Lyrics in alpha.

+### Update v22.11.2021 : Added Stop Cog to the Music category (stops the music and disconnects the bot), optimisation of the code